Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Games Marcus du Sautoy Came Across During His Travels

-Long before humanity evolved into the modern world, ancient civilizations played games.
-These games came in different forms: dice games, board games, card games, etc., and du Sautoy was able to prove their existence in earlier periods.
-A few of the games he came across include the following:
+Long before humanity shaped the modern world, ancient civilizations played games.
+These games came in many forms: dice games, board games, card games, and more.
+Du Sautoy was able to trace their existence back to much earlier periods.
+A few of the games he encountered include the following.

 Backgammon